Wickedly Fun Halloween Cupcakes

 Green Goblin Cupcake

-This chocolaty goblin cupcake, made with sour candy and jelly beans, will be gobbled up in a flash at your next Halloween bash.
+Take extra candy and turn it into Halloween cupcake toppers!
+This chocolaty goblin cupcake, made with sour candy and jelly beans, will be gobbled up in a flash at your next Halloween party.

 To make the Halloween goblin cupcake, follow these steps: